Rooftop solar project – reducing the University’s carbon footprint

 Timeframe

 Detailed surveys are now underway and will continue over the next few months.
 Work to install the PV systems will commence in June 2025 and continue through to October 2025.
-Installation of the system on each building will be carried out over a short period, between 1 – 3 weeks depending on the size of the system on that selected building.
+Installation of the system on each building will be carried out over a short period, between one and three weeks, depending on the size of the system on that selected building.

 Operational hours